dunk7/Voronyz/web/README.md

 ## Deploy on Netlify

 This project is configured for Netlify deployment.
 The `netlify.toml` file in the repository root tells Netlify to build from the `web/` folder.

+### Environment Variables (Optional for Testing)

-Make sure to set the following environment variables in your Netlify dashboard:
+For **production deployment**, set these environment variables in your Netlify dashboard:

 - `DATABASE_URL`: PostgreSQL connection string (required for production)
 - `STRIPE_SECRET_KEY`: Your Stripe secret key for payments
-- `AUTH_STUB_ENABLED`: Set to "true" for development/demo purposes
+- `AUTH_STUB_ENABLED`: Set to "false" to disable demo auth (enabled by default)

+### Testing Without Environment Variables

+For **testing/demo purposes**, you can deploy without any environment variables:
+- ✅ Authentication works with demo mode (enabled by default)
+- ✅ Mock database provides sample products and cart functionality
+- ✅ Checkout redirects to success page (Stripe not required for testing)
+- ✅ All core features work with in-memory data

 ### Database Setup